sassoftware/esp-kubernetes/AZURE-notes.md

 This script will onboard a tenant for ESP installation.
 What this translates to is:

 * creates a namespace in AKS with the tenant name
-* adds a DNS record to AKS to access the tenant eco-system
+* adds a DNS record to AKS to access the tenant ecosystem

 ```shell
   [esp-k8-azure]$ ./bin/azure-tenant -?